-Video Entry:
+Video Entry

-- Includes at least 30 seconds of gameplay that is unedited, so that we can see your game in action.
+- Include at least 30 seconds of gameplay that is unedited, so that we can see your game in action.
 (Except for submissions to Multiplayer and Connected Gameplay, added VO or text is fine, if you need to explain something, but please, NO added music/FX/dialogue not in the game.
-For Multiplayer and Connected Gameplay games, we request no edits to your gameplay footage.) - 2-3 minutes MAXIMUM, uploaded to Youtube/Vimeo with link to watch.
+For Multiplayer and Connected Gameplay games, we request no edits to your gameplay footage.) - 5-10 minutes MAXIMUM, uploaded to Youtube/Vimeo with link to watch.
 Please make sure it is accessible to anyone with the link, even if you would like it not to be public.
-We will need to share it within the BostonFIG organization. - Tell us about your game, and WHY YOUR GAME FITS INTO YOUR CHOSEN CATEGORY. - You should also tell us WHY YOU BELIEVE YOUR GAME IS COMPELLING. - Use this as an opportunity to introduce us to your game for the first time. - Some guiding ideas that might help: - Give us a quick pitch of your game - Describe why your game is interesting and/or the design philosophy behind it - What does your player do and/or what is the player's goal? - o Is there anything special about your game that other games don't do? - What is the future for your game? - If your game cannot fit this format please contact Shae@BostonFIG.com. - This video will NOT be judged on production quality.
+We will need to share it within the BostonFIG organization. - Tell us about your game, WHY YOUR GAME FITS INTO YOUR CHOSEN CATEGORY, and WHY YOU BELIEVE YOUR GAME IS COMPELLING - Use this as an opportunity to introduce us to your game for the first time. - Some guiding ideas that might help: - ★ Give us a quick pitch of your game - ★ Describe why your game is interesting and/or the design philosophy behind it - ★ What does your player do and/or what is the player's goal? - ★ Is there anything special about your game that other games don't do? - ★ What is the future for your game?

+This video will NOT be judged on production quality.